Volume Two

 "What?"

-Calling out for the woman who was standing a little to the side, she was responded to in a tone that felt as though she were expecting to be called.
+Calling out to the woman standing a little off to the side, she was answered in a tone that suggested Katie had been expecting it.

 "Please help Claude-san.
-After finding the merchant's trail, please infer their destination."
+Once you find the merchant's trail, infer their destination."

 "Got it!"

-With her running off, it was now Bard's turn to feel uneasy.
+With her running off, it was now Bard's turn to look uneasy.

-The look in his eyes told Ilya that he was itching to run off and do something.
+The look in his eyes told Ilya he was itching to run off and do something.

 "Bard-san, please help transport those wind stones we used recently."